The-Lueur-AI/.github/profile/README.md

 # Lueur AI 🤖✨

-Welcome to the official Lueur AI GitHub!
-This repository contains resources, tools, and code to enhance your experience with Lueur AI, a powerful platform for generating engaging content and social media videos. 🚀
+Welcome to the official Lueur AI GitHub!🚀

 ## 💡 What is Lueur AI?
 Lueur AI is a versatile tool that helps creators generate stunning social media content quickly and easily.
 It offers various features like no-text videos, static caption videos, URL-based videos, and voiceover videos—all optimized for maximum engagement. 🎥📱